AmitavaDutta/Global_moho_compilation/README.md

 4) spline_crust.py : This is the final script used to generate the grid: global_moho.nc

 ### Updates Required:
-1) Refine the interpolation for generating the final grid from a dataframe(pd)/dataset(xr). [use interpolation used in V2RhoTgibbs]
-2) Implement sediments into the origina datafiles to accounrt forsediment thickness.
+1) Implement sediments into the original datafiles to accounrt forsediment thickness.
-3) Implement gravity calculation from tesseroid in harmonica from fatiando a terra.
+2) Implement gravity calculation from tesseroid in harmonica from fatiando a terra.